Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Quantum Q-learning

 \section{Quantum Q-learning}

 In this work, we adapt the DQN algorithm to use a PQC as its Q-function approximator instead of a NN.
 For this, we use a hardware-efficient ansatz \cite{kandala2017hardware} as shown in \cref{fig:pqc}.
 This ansatz is known to be highly expressive, and is susceptible to the barren plateau phenomenon for a large number of qubits and layers, although this is not an issue for the small state and action spaces we consider here.
 All other aspects of the Q-learning algorithm described in \cref{sec:q-learning} stay the same: we use a target network, an $\epsilon$-greedy policy to determine the agent's next action, and experience replay to draw samples for training the Q-network PQC.
-Our Q-network PQC is then $U_{\Vec \theta}(s)$ parametrized by $\Vec \theta$ and the target network PQC is $\hat{U}_{\Vec \theta_{\delta}}(s)$, where $\Vec \theta_{\delta}$ is a snapshot of the parameters $\Vec \theta$ which is taken after fixed intervals of episodes $\delta$ and the circuit is otherwise identical to that of $U_{\Vec \theta}(s)$.
+Our Q-network PQC is then $U_{\boldsymbol{\theta}}(s)$ parametrized by $\boldsymbol{\theta}$ and the target network PQC is $\hat{U}_{\boldsymbol{\theta}_{\delta}}(s)$, where $\boldsymbol{\theta}_{\delta}$ is a snapshot of the parameters $\boldsymbol{\theta}$ which is taken after fixed intervals of episodes $\delta$ and the circuit is otherwise identical to that of $U_{\boldsymbol{\theta}}(s)$.
+We now explain how environment states are encoded into our quantum model, and how measurements are performed to obtain Q-values.